pateriks/hangman/README.md

 # Hangman
 Project that implements the well known game Hangman.
-Words is provided in a txt file with space seperated words.
-Words are pseudorandomly picked.
+Words are provided in a txt file with space seperated words and are programmaticly pseudorandomly picked.

 Free to Use, acknowledge of author is prefered.